Ross Butler (actor)

-Ross Fleming Butler (born May 17, 1990) is an American actor.
+Ross Fleming Butler (born 17 May 1990) is an American actor.
 He is best known for his role as Zach Dempsey in the Netflix series 13 Reasons Why and as Brett Willis on K.C.
 Undercover.
+He also played Reggie Mantle in the first season of The CW series Riverdale (2017).
+In 2019, he joined the DC Extended Universe as Superhero Eugene Choi in the film Shazam!, and reprised the role in Shazam!
+Fury of the Gods in 2023.

 Early life

 Butler was born in Singapore to a Chinese-Malaysian mother and an English-Dutch father.
 He lived in Jakarta, Indonesia before moving to the United States when he was four and was raised by his mother in Fairfax, Virginia, a suburb outside Washington, D.C.

 He studied chemical and biomolecular engineering at Ohio State University.
 He dropped out after a year and later moved back to Virginia, where he took courses at a community college.
 He then moved to Los Angeles at the age of 20.

 Career

 Butler took his first acting class at age 21.
 He got his start with roles in student films and low budget projects.
 He landed his breakthrough recurring role on the Disney Channel series K.C.
 Undercover.
 He had roles in the Disney Channel films Teen Beach 2 and Perfect High.

 In 2017, he was cast as Reggie Mantle in Riverdale.
 He was later cast as Zach Dempsey in 13 Reasons Why, and left Riverdale due to his commitment to 13 Reasons Why.
 He would reprise Mantle in Riverdales 100th episode "The Jughead Paradox" in a scene alongside his successor Charles Melton's portrayal.

-In 2019, he played Adult Eugene Choi in the superhero film Shazam!.
+In 2019, he played adult Eugene Choi in the superhero film Shazam!.
 He also played Trevor, Peter Kavinsky's best friend, in To All the Boys: P.S.
 I Still Love You, released in 2020 by Netflix.

 In 2020, it was announced that Butler would star alongside Kiernan Shipka in the Quibi series Swimming with Sharks.
 The project remained unreleased after the demise of Quibi's platform, but was released by Roku in the spring of 2022.
+Butler also starred in Claudia Tan's Perfect Addiction alongside Kiana Madeira and Matthew Notzka, which was released internationally on Amazon Prime on March 24, 2023, and received a limited theatrical release in the USA.

-Butler has roles in two upcoming film adaptions: Claudia Tan's Perfect Addiction alongside Kiana Madeira and Matthew Notzka and Abigail Hing Wen's Loveboat, Taipei opposite Ashley Liao.
+Butler then appeared in the film adaption of Abigail Hing Wen's Love in Taipei (previously titled "Loveboat Taipei") opposite Ashley Liao.
+The film had its debut on Paramount+ in the summer of 2023.
+Upcoming projects include Butler appearing in the romantic comedy Worth the Wait, with Lana Condor, the thriller Zipline, and the fantasy comedy Shiver.